 Hours and Rules

 Open 6 a.m.-midnight with quiet hours beginning at 10 p.m.
+Unless otherwise posted per City Council resolution, when a park is closed, no person shall remain in or enter it other than to quietly sit or walk.
 Refer to Chapter 39 of the City of Ann Arbor Code of Ordinances for park regulations and rules.
 Smoking is prohibited and dogs must be on leash.

 Bluffs Nature Area is a roughly 40-acre tract of land that engulfs you in nature yet is close to the comforts of the city.
 View the Ann Arbor Parks and Nature Areas map for location context.
 On a glacially formed ridge above the Huron River and N. Main St., it is an important link in the corridor of natural areas surrounding the Huron River and supporting wildlife.